-New Homes - Land for 392 additional new homes will be provided in the town during the plan period.
-The main locations for housing are South-east of Station Road and adjacent to the Coal Yard, Station Road and behind Cross Croft.
+New Homes - Land for 155 additional new homes will be provided in the town in the long term.
+The main locations for housing are South of Station Road and adjacent to the Coal Yard, Station Yard.

-New Jobs - An additional 4.54 hectares of employment land is allocated at Cross Croft Industrial Estate (2.56 ha), and the redevelopment/refurbishment of the Old Creamery site (1.98 ha) together with the remaining redevelopment at Shire Hall is proposed.
+New Jobs - An additional 4.54 hectares of employment land is allocated at Cross Croft Industrial Estate (2.56 ha), The Old Creamery (1.98 ha) and redevelopment at Shire Hall.